gowthamkishore3799/gowthamkishore3799/README.md

 # Howdy, I'm Gowtham Kishore! 👋

 Hi, I'm Gowtham Kishore, a passionate software engineer from the vibrant land of India.
-Currently, I'm pursuing my master's degree in Computer Science at California State University, San Bernardino, while balancing my love for coding and constant learning.
-With a knack for building scalable solutions and a drive to push boundaries, I thrive on solving complex challenges and turning ideas into impactful products.
-From developing conversational AI platforms to designing live streaming servers, I believe in learning by doing — and having fun along the way!
+Currently, I'm pursuing my master's degree in Computer Science at California State University, San Bernardino.
+I enjoy working on and contributing to products that excite me—it’s a chance to learn, innovate, and bring ideas to life while having fun in the process.

 ## 🔧 Technologies & Tools